Morpho-lang/morpho-cli/README.md

     cmake ..
     make install

-You may need to use sudo make install
+You may need to use sudo make install.

+To run,

+    morpho6